Accolade and Sopheon Alternatives: Traction Technology vs. Wellspring

 About Traction Technology

 Traction AI scouts across a database of over 1 million verified companies — retrieving real, current results rather than generating hallucinated names.
 One annual subscription at $4,000 gives you the full capabilities of an enterprise innovation team — every module, every AI capability, and unlimited View-Only access for every stakeholder at no additional cost.
 No setup fee.
 No data migration charges.
-Recognized by Gartner.
+Featured in the Gartner Market Guide for AI-Enabled Innovation Management Platforms, February 2026.
 SOC 2 Type II certified.

 Try Traction AI Free · View Pricing · Schedule a Demo · tractiontechnology.com